Decompressive craniectomy: Follow-up treatment

 After a craniectomy, the risk of brain injury is increased, particularly after the patient heals and becomes mobile again.
 Therefore, special measures must be taken to protect the brain, such as a helmet or a temporary implant in the skull.

 When the patient has healed sufficiently, the opening in the skull is usually closed with a cranioplasty.
 If possible, the original skull fragment is preserved after the craniectomy in anticipation of the cranioplasty.

 Ongoing trials

 The RESCUEicp study is an international multicenter trial that finished recruitment in March 2014.
 The aim of this study is to determine the effectiveness of decompressive craniectomy, compared to medical management alone, to treat brain swelling and improve outcome.
 This study is coordinated by the University of Cambridge Academic Neurosurgery Unit and the European Brain Injury Consortium (EBIC).

-The RESCUE-ASDH study Official RESCUE-ASDH Trial Site is a multicenter, pragmatic, parallel group randomised trial that aims to compare the clinical and cost-effectiveness of decompressive craniectomy versus craniotomy for the management of adult head-injured patients undergoing evacuation of an acute subdural haematoma (ASDH).
+The RESCUE-ASDH study is a multicenter, pragmatic, parallel group randomised trial that aims to compare the clinical and cost-effectiveness of decompressive craniectomy versus craniotomy for the management of adult head-injured patients undergoing evacuation of an acute subdural haematoma (ASDH).
 The trial has started recruiting, and is expected to run until 2020.
 This study is coordinated by the University of Cambridge Academic Neurosurgery Unit.